 Discover some valuable insights we have gathered over time and are excited to share with you.
 Dive in to discover how to craft clear, effective prompts and avoid common pitfalls, ensuring you get the best possible responses every time.

-Use CAPITAL LETTERS sparingly to highlight important aspects of your request.
-This can draw the model’s attention to essential points.
+Use CAPITAL LETTERS strategically to highlight the most important parts of your request.
+This helps focus the model’s attention on what matters most.

 There are several strategies you can use to nudge LLMs towards better output.
-Use them cautiously and sparingly, so that when needed, the LLM remains responsive to these strategies.
+Use these cautiously and sparingly so they remain effective when you need them most.

 or This is very important to my career